-Districts that have purchased ASQ-3 and ASQ:SE-2 Starter Kits for a building are permitted to print or photocopy ASQ-3 and ASQ:SE-2 questionnaires, in accordance with photocopying and use guidance.
+Schools and early childhood programs that have purchased ASQ-3 and ASQ:SE-2 Starter Kits for a building are permitted to print or photocopy ASQ-3 and ASQ:SE-2 questionnaires, in accordance with photocopying and use guidance.
 Each building that will be using the ASQ system must purchase its own set of original questionnaires; master forms cannot be shared among a district's buildings.

-Beginning in July 2020 state funding is available to support administering screenings for any child birth through kindergarten entry served by a school.
+Beginning in July 2020 state funding is available to support administering screenings for any child birth through kindergarten entry served by a school, and for any community-based early childhood program.
+Community-based early childhood programs should contact Stacy Clarke, Stacy.Clarke@ksde.gov, and their local Infant-Toddler Services of Kansas program to set up an ASQ Online program.